-In this episode I caught up with the owners of 1911 Apparel, Darren and Jacob.
+In this episode we catch up with the owners of 1911 Apparel, Darren and Jacob.
 Their story began as high school best friends, though they later would take different paths in their lives.
 Ultimately, they ended up joining forces to create All Things Veteran.
 This organization is designed to give back to the men and women that have fought for our country.
 Their passion is to help people become better patriots, grow awareness of veteran suicide, and help Veterans in any way they can.
 To further fund that effort, Darren and Jacob created 1911 Apparel– an online store that sells patriotic apparel with a purpose.
 Both men have their own careers and have used their shared passion for giving back to veterans to help drive them in their pursuit to touch individual lives.

 In this episode we’ll talk about: